jundalisay/superb/content/en/research/socrates/simple-republic/book-4/chapter-1.md

 Your wise State will be the greatest of States, not in reputation or appearance, but in deed and truth, even if she has not more than 1,000 defenders.
 No single State will be equal to her even if many of them are bigger. <b>The State should increase in size and territory so far as is consistent with unity.</b> That is the proper limit.

-Here then is another order that is not very severe for our guardians= <b>Let our city not be large nor small, but united and self-sufficing.</b>
+Here then is another order that is not very severe for our guardians: <b>Let our city not be large nor small, but united and self-sufficing.</b>

 But this order is lighter than the order to downgrade the inferior offsprings of the guardians and upgrade the superior offspring of the lower classes to the rank of guardians.
 This will make the citizens find their natural purpose so that everyone will do one work instead of many, and focus on his business.
 In this way, whole city would be one and not many.